q1x/zabbix-templates/scheduler/README.md

 Provided are the scheduler script, a demo template and a demo script that shows you how to tie it al together.

+For more info on why you would want to do this, see http://zabbix.org/wiki/Escaping_timeouts_with_atd